kenamick/strider/README.md

   * :running: `Arrow keys` or `WAsD` keys to move and jump on platforms.
   * :arrow_up: Press `Up Arrow` or `W` twice to double jump.
   * :gun: `X`, `Z` or `Y` - To shoot at the nearest enemy.
 Your *RP-2300 "Warmonger"* assault rifle is fully automatic.
 Just aim it at your target and it will do the rest.
+Your energy replenishes with 1 every 1.5 seconds.
   * :rage1: Press `1` to use overcharge.
 Trade 1 health for complete energy refill.

 It might seem like a hard to play game at the beginning, but it's really not.
 A couple of hints: